mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 ```

 More information on this point can be found in the [dedicated doc](/cli/miactl/30_commands.md#apply).

 ### Update an item

 :::info

-You need to have *Company Owner* or *Project Administrator* permission to perform this action
+You need to have *Company Owner* or *Project Administrator* role at Company level to perform this action

 :::